bbatsov/metaredux/_posts/2024-02-20-nrepl-1-1-1-improved-completion-with-compliment-lite.md

-version of [clojure-complete](https://github.com/ninjudd/clojure-complete), that I eventually released as a library named [incomplete](https://github.com/nrepl/incomplete). `clojure-complete` was pretty much abadonware at this point and I wanted a simple drop-in replacement that we could use in tools like REPLy (and by association - Leiningen).[^1]
+version of [clojure-complete](https://github.com/ninjudd/clojure-complete), that I eventually released as a library named [incomplete](https://github.com/nrepl/incomplete). `clojure-complete` was pretty much abandonware at this point and I wanted a simple drop-in replacement that we could use in tools like REPLy (and by association - Leiningen).[^1]

 Using the much better